 Under Article 19 of the former Law a patent would not be infringed by a third party if its use was for non-commercial educational or research purposes or where the patented product enters the state on a temporary basis.
 Under the new Law, Article 22 includes an additional exception to infringement where the patent is used in a "combination of two medicines or more for the purpose of medical treatment by a licensed pharmacist".
 It's not clear if these changes were introduced in light of the recent pandemic to allow for access to emergency treatments which rely on proprietary drugs or delivery systems.
 The grant of compulsory licenses have also broadened to include 'crisis or disaster' in addition to cases of emergency, dire public need or non-commercial purposes.
 Other changes include the value of penalties for infringement.
 Under the former Law, these ranged from AED 5,000 up to a maximum of AED 100,000.
 Under the new Law, penalties range from AED 100,000 up to AED 1,000,000 as well as potential imprisonment.
 Further details on the practical implementation of the Law are expected to follow in the Executive Regulations.

 The published law continues the reform of the UAE's legal framework in order to help support the UAE Vision 2021, one of the pillars of which was to continue in its development of a knowledge-based, productive and competitive economy driven by entrepreneurship and innovation.
 Although the Law is an instrumental component of this, the development of a holistic innovation ecosystem capable of attracting technology and investment to the UAE will also require evidence of a strong enforcement system where IP rights are respected and rights holders can expect some predictability of how patent invalidity or infringement cases will be handled.

-For further information, please contact Tamara El Shibib.
+For further information on UAE patent law, please contact Tamara El Shibib.